-TEM DESCRIPTION ACTION 1.
+ITEM DESCRIPTION ACTION 1.
 Bid submission received by a respondent who is in unresolved litigation with the Town.
 Automatic rejection unless, at the Town's sole discretion, it is subject to the exceptions as stated in the Town's Contractor Suspension Procedure ( CSP ).
 2. Bid submission received from a respondent serving a suspension period in accordance with the Town's Contractor Suspension Procedure (CSP).
 Automatic rejection unless, at the Town's sole discretion, it is subject to the exceptions as stated in the Town's Contractor Suspension Procedure ( CSP ).
-Failure to provide bid bond or the bid bond is not in the name of The Corporation of the Town of Georgina.
+3. Failure to provide bid bond or the bid bond is not in the name of The Corporation of the Town of Georgina.
 Automatic rejection.
 4. Insufficient bid security.
 Automatic rejection, unless in the opinion of PRP , the insufficiency in the bid deposit is trivial or insignificant.
 Upon request of the Town , respondent must remedy the bid irregularity within two (2) working days or the bid submission will be rejected.
-Respondent did not submit an undertaking to provide a bond.
+5. Respondent did not submit an undertaking to provide a bond.
 Automatic rejection.
 6. The Town is unable to verify digital bid bond or digital undertaking to provide a bond .
+Respondent must remedy the bid irregularity within two (2) working days or the bid submission will be rejected.
+7. Respondent did not attend the mandatory site meeting.
 Automatic rejection.
-7. Incomplete bid submission.
+8. Incomplete bid submission.
 Automatic rejection, unless: 1.
 It is stated in the bid call document that partial bid submissions are acceptable, and the bid submission is complete in respect of the portion of the scope of work or deliverable(s) bid upon; 2.
 The Manager of Procurement Services deems the irregularity minor in nature; or 3.
-In the opinion of the PRP , the omission is administrative in nature and upon request of the Town, respondent must remedy the bid irregularity within two (2) working days or the bid submission will be rejected.
+In the opinion of the PRP, the omission is administrative in nature and upon request of the Town, respondent must remedy the bid irregularity within two (2) working days or the bid submission will be rejected.